 These groups work together and decide whether any further action can be taken to try and resolve the issue.
-It will also ensure that all that can be done is being done.
+It also means that all that can be done, is being done.

-The ASB Case Review does not replace the complaints procedures for Babergh and Mid Suffolk District Councils, or your opportunity to complain to:
+The ASB Case Review does not replace the complaints procedures for Babergh and Mid Suffolk District Councils.
+It also doesn't replace your right to complain to:

 You should ask for an ASB Case Review if:

 - you feel agencies have not taken action in respect of your ASB complaint and